PostgREST/postgrest/docs/how-tos/working-with-postgresql-data-types.rst

 hstore
 ------

 You can work with data types belonging to additional supplied modules such as `hstore <https://www.postgresql.org/docs/current/hstore.html>`_.
-Let's use the following table:

 .. code-block:: postgres